alvarorgaz/Coding-Machine-Learning-algorithms-from-scratch-in-R/README.md

 # Coding-Machine-Learning-algorithms-from-scratch-in-R

-I am Álvaro Orgaz Expósito, a data science student at KTH (Stockholm, Sweden) and a statistician from UPC-UB (Barcelona, Spain).
+**Author:** I am Álvaro Orgaz Expósito, a data science student at KTH (Stockholm, Sweden) and a statistician from UPC-UB (Barcelona, Spain).

 **Abstract:**